Berlusconi says Russia’s Putin gifted him vodka, sweet note

 “The troops were supposed to enter, reach Kyiv within a week, replace (Ukrainian President Volodymyr) Zelenskyy’s government with decent people and then leave,” Berlusconi told his favorite late-night talk show host on Sept.
 22. Later he backtracked, saying his words had been “oversimplified.”

-Berlusconi’s office similarly tried to deny his audiotape comments about the birthday vodka.
+Berlusconi’s office similarly tried to deny his recorded comments about the birthday vodka.
 In a preliminary statement Tuesday, his office insisted that he hadn’t restarted relations with Putin and that Berlusconi “told an old story to lawmakers about a episode that occurred years ago.”

-Hours later, after the audiotape was released, Forza Italia then tried to distance itself from the comments.
+Hours later, after the audio was released, Forza Italia then tried to distance itself from the comments.

 “The position of Forza Italia and President Silvio Berlusconi with respect to the Ukrainian conflict and Russian responsibilities is known to all and is in line with the position of Europe and the United States, reaffirmed on several public occasions,” the party said in a statement.
 “There are no margins of ambiguity, nor have there ever been.”